RedRobin84/console-tetris/README.md

 # console-tetris
 Terminal Tetris made with C++ and ncurses
-Compiled on MacOS with Apple Clang 13.1.6
+Compiled on MacOS with Apple Clang 14.0.0

+Keybinding:
-Use left / right arrow keys to move, up / down keys to rotate pieces.
+* left / right arrow keys to side move
+* up arrow key to rotate pieces
+* down key to speed up the dropdown
-Press 'q' to quit.
+* press 'q' to quit.

 Run in console by typing *./main* in the folder, where is the program located.